-Intention: Viewing and incorporating all the variables, situations, emotions and relationships that influence the decisionmaking process, specifically addressing negotiation and conflicts of interest.

-Level of the game: I
+Intention: Viewing and incorporating all the variables, situations, emotions and relationships that influence the decision- making process, specifically addressing negotiation and conflicts of interest.
+Game used: El Plan: the adventure of enterprise Level of the game: Dynamic: Shared Modified variables: Ordering the decks Included instruction: The game is won by whoever first generates a combined 5 victory points across their two El Plan cards.

-Dynamic: Shared

-Modified variables: Ordering the decks

-Included instruction: The game is won by whoever first generates a combined

-5 victory points across their two El Plan cards.